AndrewMcSwain/class_notes/codeaudit_and_dist_gen.md

 ### Scenarios

 During our class, we discussed two hypothetical scenarios.
-It is important to remember that these scenarios are stylized, to dilenate the extremes, which is useful for elucidating the underlying game-theoretic mechanics of the buyer/seller consumer/producer relationships of this particular domain.
+It is important to remember that these scenarios are stylized, to delineate the extremes, which is useful for elucidating the underlying game-theoretic mechanics of the buyer/seller consumer/producer relationships of this particular domain.

 In any IT project, price is the main pain-point.
 Mediocre software development is already difficult.
 Excellent software development requires a unique combination of genius, discipline, and experience that is extremely rare.
-Therefore, due to difficulty of the domain, and further difficulty to reach true excellence, Programmers are *the most* expensive pool of skilled labor in the world.
+Therefore, due to difficulty of the domain, and further difficulty to reach true excellence, programmers are *the most* expensive pool of skilled labor in the world.

 The expensiveness of software development projects means that most out-sourced IT projects are negotiated on price and time.